 This is a fully visual game with a heavy audio focus.
-This is just the first and half of the second level, though.
+The story is explained below, but first is controls and links to the game.

 ALL the mechanics take place through audio - information you need to succeed and mechanics of skill you need to execute.